xenit-eu/bard/README.md

 }
 ```

-The manual semicolons, line wrapping, and indentation are tedious and so JavaPoet offers APIs to
+The manual semicolons, line wrapping, and indentation are tedious and so Bard offers APIs to
 make it easier.
 There's `addStatement()` which takes care of semicolons and newline, and
 `beginControlFlow()` + `endControlFlow()` which are used together for braces, newlines, and
 indentation: